syncfusion-content/flutter-docs/Flutter/pdf/working-with-attachments.md

 ## Extracting and saving an attachment to the disc

+The <sup>&reg;</sup>
-The Syncfusion Flutter PDF provides support for extracting the attachments and saving them to the disk.
+  Flutter PDF provides support for extracting the attachments and saving them to the disk.
 The following code example explains how to extract and save an attachment.

 {% highlight dart %}